-Well, friends, don’t fret!
-The fun is only beginning, as Oregon’s Adventure Coast is a year-round destination, and autumn is one of our favorite seasons!
-If you want to plan an extra special adventure, bring a furry family member or two along for the trip!
+Oregon’s Adventure Coast is a year-round destination, and if you want to plan an extra special adventure, bring a furry family member or two along for the trip!
 We not only welcome dogs on Oregon’s Adventure Coast, we encourage them!
 Visitors will find many pet friendly lodging options, services, and play areas in the Coos Bay/North Bend/Charleston area.
 Guess you could say the “paw-sibbilites” are endless!

-Here are eleven ways to enjoy Oregon’s Adventure Coast with your pet this fall (listed in no particular order).
+Here are eleven ways to enjoy Oregon’s Adventure Coast with your pet (listed in no particular order).
 Unless otherwise specified, please keep your pet on a leash in all public areas.

 #1- Hike along the Cape Arago Loop Trail.
 There are plenty of impressive hiking trails to choose from on Oregon’s Adventure Coast, but this 6-mile round trip hiking trail takes you along the rugged coastline and through mysterious and beautiful coastal forests.
 Paths are wide enough that if you encounter other hikers, it’s easy to step aside and let them pass and still keep your distance.